-Storytelling element #1: Creating a killer opening
+Storytelling element #1: Create a killer opening

-Storytelling element #2: Setting context
+Storytelling element #2: Set context

-It was mid-May 2011.
-I was a busy consultant in McKinsey’s Chicago office, the proud father of a boy about to turn one, and a generally happy guy in his mid-20s.
+‘“It was mid-July 2011.
+I was a busy consultant at McKinsey’s Chicago office, the proud father of a boy about to turn one, and a generally happy guy in his mid-20s.”

-This part immediately places the killer opening in context.
 Context (person, place, time) is important because readers want to understand the story’s circumstances; it helps them relate to the story, even if they’ve never been in that situation.

-Storytelling element #3: Introducing the stakes
+Storytelling element #3: Introduce the stakes

-It was tempting to wish the lump would just go away, and for a few days that was my strategy.
+“It was tempting to wish the lump would just go away, and for a few days that was my strategy.
 I didn’t even tell my wife.
 But soon I recognized that knowledge is power, and made an appointment with my doctor.
-Within a week I had a diagnosis: cancer.
+Within a week I had a diagnosis: cancer.”